 The September 1999 legislation strengthened the regulations regarding lead based paint.
-Property owners still must disclose any known lead based paint hazards, provide a copy of the brochure, "Protect your Family from Lead in a hazards, provide a copy of the brochure, "Protect your Family from Lead in your Home", and sign a lead based paint disclosure form with lessees.
+Property owners still must disclose any known lead based paint hazards, provide a copy of the brochure, "Protect your Family from Lead in your Home", and sign a lead based paint disclosure form with lessees.
 In addition, according to the new regulations, when defective paint (chipping, peel, chalking) is repaired in a unit built before 1978, the owner must hire a certified lead based paint specialist to complete the lead hazard work.
 After the lead hazard work is completed, a clearance examination must be completed by a certified lead based paint specialist who did not perform the hazard control work.
 The regulations require that specialists trained in the proper removal of lead based paint be hired to complete lead hazard work because lead dust can form when lead based paint is removed improperly.
 Lead dust can form when lead based paint is dry scraped, dry sanded, or heated.
 Dust also forms when painted surfaces bump or rub together.
 Lead chips and dust can get on surfaces and objects that people touch during and after a renovation, and settled dust can reenter the air when people vacuum, sweep or walk through.